If you have further questions, please email firstname.lastname@example.org

 Because adopting an animal is a family decision, please bring your whole family.
 All children must be accompanied by parents while in the shelter.
 Children should be quiet, calm and respectful of pets and their spaces at all times.
 Please don’t allow your children to poke or prod the pets, feed them, open any kennels, or stick their fingers into kennels.
 The child must be at least 14 to hold the leash at WCAC.
 That is true whether the child is with an adopter or with a volunteer.

-All adoption fees are waived for active duty service members and all honorably discharged veterans.
+Active duty service members, honorably discharged veterans, and first responders are eligible to adopt at a discounted fee of $25.
 Please bring proof of status.
 (Adopters must meet all other shelter requirements.)

 Not quite ready for a pet?
 Just looking?
 Please check in with our staff before entering the kennels.
 No pets may be removed from kennels until you complete an adoption questionnaire.
 We can keep it on file for future use, and even put the type of pet you are looking for in our “want” file.